Client: Gagosian Art Gallery

 LED Display Manufacturer

 The contemporary art gallery Gagosian hosted a digital art exhibition by Swiss visual artist Urs Fischer, described as one of the most significant contemporary artists working today.
-The presentation, titled Denominator, was open to the public for more than a month late in 2022 at the gallery’s West 24th Street location in New York.
+The presentation, titled Denominator, was open to the public for more than a month late in 2022 at the gallery’s West 24th Street location in New York and again in Los Angeles at Gagosian’s North Camden Drive location

 The digital art sculpture was comprised of a five-sided LED cube built from SNA Displays’ BOLD™ Interior LED display technology.
 The cube’s screens employed 2.5 mm pixel spacing and were mounted to a free-standing steel frame.
 The structure was custom-designed and precisely installed to minimize seams.
 The art installation processed 10.4 million pixels.